 when writing RGBA to a file format that does not support alpha, the write node just drop alpha and don’t premultiply (This is new from v2.4 to avoid that the file written to disk look different from the viewer in Nuke

 tells Natron wether or not to ditch the Alpha channel.
 The A option is disabled when image format doesn’t support alpha channel

 For Quicktime files the Alpha support is located in the encoder options.
 Beware that most codecs don’t actually support alpha channel (DNxHD, Prores do)

 The read node can change the way an image is rendered from the values in the disk file.
 These options change with the type of file being read.

 - Frame rate

 - defaults to the value in the project settings.
-It can be overridden for movie file types.
+It can be overriden for movie file types.
 Image sequence don’t have Frame rate.